GatorSethBarber/SoftwareEngineeringGroup24/Sprint4.md

     * Angular component tests to check that each component displays and builds correctly
     * Basic testing to check that html element of each component
     * Test to check if card request form work when it valid and invalid
+    * Test to check if add card form work when it valid and invalid
+    * Test to check if the function is called when the form is submitted
+    * Test to check if the dialog close button work

 ### Cypress Tests
 * Checks that all requests for a user are displayed